We periodically publish short stories in the zine Weird Luck Tales, in limited editions handmade by author/editor Andrew M. Reichart.

 Originally published on this blog!

 Ques.: “Why the heck,” one might wonder, “do you have so many different things called ‘Weird Luck’?
-A novel, a comic book, a zine, and an anthology, wtf?”
+A webcomic, a novel, a comic book, and a zine, wtf?”

 Ans.: “We just love the phrase — it evokes exactly the sort of tales we want to tell.
 And we dig having free rein to geek out on it in as many permutations as we like.”
 Plus as Mike points out, “Technically the novel is called Weird Luck in the City of the Watcher.”